ONSdigital/pyshiny_govstyle/docs/contributor_guide/CODE_OF_CONDUCT.md

 # Code of conduct for `pyshinygovstyle`

-All contributors to this repository hosted by `ONS` are expected to follow the Contributor Covenant Code of Conduct.
+All contributors to this repository hosted by `ONS Digital` are expected to follow the Contributor Covenant Code of Conduct.
 Those working within HM Government are also expected to follow the [Civil Service Code][civil-service-code].